saidvandeklundert/learn/_posts/2021-08-15-rust-vector.md

 vector.get(100) // None
 ```

-Creating another vector using the macro:
+Here we create a second vector using the macro:

 ```rust
 let mut vec = vec![2, 2, 3, 4, 5];
 vec; // [2, 2, 3, 4, 5]
 ```

-Remove an index from the vec:
+We can use `remove` to remove an index from the vec:

 ```rust
 vec.remove(0);
 vec; // [2, 3, 4, 5]
 ```

-Move all elements from a vector into the vector that is calling the method:
+Use `append` to move all elements from a vector into the vector that is calling the method:

 ```rust
 vector.append(&mut vec);